akullpp/awesome-java/README.md

 _Tools that handle the build cycle and dependencies of an application._

-- [Apache Ant](https://ant.apache.org/) - One of the first java build and dependency management tools.
 - [Apache Maven](https://maven.apache.org) - Declarative build and dependency management that favors convention over configuration.
 It might be preferable to Apache Ant, which uses a rather procedural approach and can be difficult to maintain.
 - [Bazel](https://bazel.build) - Tool from Google that builds code quickly and reliably.
 - [Buck](https://github.com/facebook/buck) - Encourages the creation of small, reusable modules consisting of code and resources.